hpreston/webexteamsbot/README.md

                                     {"resource": "attachmentActions", "event": "created"}]
         )
         ```
         Once again, You also need a way to catch anything other than "messages".
 Continuing the example of monitoring card actions, you would also need to add a "command" to catch the card actions.
-You would use this syntax to do so:
+You would use the following to do so:
         ```python
         # API request to get card actions (not currently covered in webexteamssdk==1.2)
         def get_attachment_actions(attachmentid):